laravel-notification-channels/facebook/README.md

 }
 ```

-The notification is being sent to the Facebook page you have created before and you will find the message inside the chat window.
-Here's a screenshot of how this looks:
+The notification will be sent from your Facebook page, whose page token you have configured earlier.
+Here's a screenshot preview of the notification inside the chat window.

 ![Laravel Facebook Notification Example](https://cloud.githubusercontent.com/assets/1915268/17666125/58d6b66c-631c-11e6-9380-0400832b2e48.png)